bzannah/symfony_security/README.md

-# Symfony 4
+# Symfony 4 Authentication & Authorization

-Well hi there!
+Hey! here

 ## Setup

 If you've just downloaded the code, congratulations!!

-To get it working, follow these steps:
+To get it working, follow these steps: ``cd`` into the root directory

-**Download Composer dependencies**

-Make sure you have [Composer installed](https://getcomposer.org/download/) and then run:

 ```
 composer install
 ```

-You may alternatively need to run `php composer.phar install`, depending on how you installed Composer.

 **Configure the the .env File**